See the schedule for future training sessions.

-The number of user-land exploitation countermeasures significantly outweighs the kernel protection solutions.
-Due to the complexity associated with exploiting user-land vulnerabilities (ASLR, NX, Fortify, RELRO, etc.), Linux kernel with its huge publicly available codebase has become an appealing target for exploit developers.
-A successful exploitation of a kernel vulnerability allows attackers to elevate privileges bypassing any user-land protections and exploit mitigations.
+The number of user-land exploitation countermeasures outweighs the kernel protection mechanisms implemented by most modern distributions.
+Due to the complexity associated with exploiting user-land vulnerabilities, Linux kernel, with its huge publicly available codebase, has become an appealing target for exploit developers.
+A successful exploitation of a kernel vulnerability generally results in privilege escalation bypassing any user-land protections and exploit mitigations implemented by the OS.

 * Please use your company's email.